Posted On Dec 26, 2019

 6 min read

 7 min read

-Mammography is by far the most immensely used medical procedure to detect breast cancer and other breast related risks in women.
-Though most of the times, the use of mammography has been regarded highly debatable, one cannot simply let go of the idea that mammography is one best medical procedure to detect breast issues accurately.
-It combines sensitivity coupled with the correct specifications to infer on the final state of the risk detected.
+Mammography is by far the most immensely used medical procedure to detect breast cancer and other breast-related risks in women.
+Though most of the time, the use of mammography has been regarded as highly debatable, one cannot simply let go of the idea that mammography is one best medical procedures to detect breast issues accurately.
+It combines sensitivity coupled with the correct specifications to infer the final state of the risk detected.
 The results obtained thus are used effectively in women care facilities for eliminating the risk conditions.

 There are basically two aspects to a mammography test.